National Gallery of Art: Operations

 The National Gallery of Art is supported through a private-public partnership.
 The United States federal government provides funds, through annual appropriations, to support the museum's operations and maintenance.
 All artwork, as well as special programs, are provided through private donations and funds.
 The museum is not part of the Smithsonian Institution.

 Noted directors of the National Gallery have included David E. Finley, Jr. (1938–1956), John Walker (1956–1968), and J. Carter Brown (1968–1993).
 Earl A. "Rusty" Powell III was named director in 1993.
 In March 2019 he was succeeded by Kaywin Feldman, past director and president of the Minneapolis Institute of Art.
 The museum hired Evelyn Carmen Ramos, the first woman and the first person of color to be the chief curatorial and conservation officer, in 2021.

-The president of the museum is billionaire businessman Mitchell Rales and its chairperson is Sharon Rockefeller.
+The president of the museum is Darren Walker and its chairperson is David Rubenstein.

 Entry to both buildings of the National Gallery of Art is free of charge.
 The museum is open daily from 10 a.m. – 5 p.m.
 It is closed on December 25 and January 1.

 During the COVID-19 pandemic, the National Gallery was largely closed to the public.
 However, visitors were able to schedule appointments to access the West Building in small numbers.